 How do I submit an appeal?

-All appeals (except postgraduate research appeals) should be submitted via the online form here.
-If you cannot access the form for any reason, please email firstname.lastname@example.org as soon as possible.
-Difficulty accessing the online form will not be considered a valid reason for submitting an appeal late.
+email@example.com as soon as possible.
+Difficulty accessing the appropriate form will not be considered a valid reason for submitting an appeal late.

 What are the different types of appeal?
 On what grounds can I appeal?

 This will be relating to your formal Exam Board Outcome, which is available on the student portal and may also be sent to you via email after the Exam Board has met.
 It confirms your marks and tells you what you have passed or failed and if you need to submit any reassessment, resit any exams, or retake any modules.
 Any award and corresponding classification will also be in this outcome.

 Appeals can be submitted on one or both of the below grounds:

 1. Exceptional personal circumstances (which could not have been reported via Mitigating Circumstances procedure before the Exam Board)

 2. Defects or irregularities relating to assessment instructions or processes

 Unfair Practice Procedure due to suspected plagiarism or other academic misconduct, your case may have been considered by a Committee of Enquiry.
 After your formal outcome from that committee, you may submit an appeal on one or both of the below grounds:

 1. Irregularities in the conduct of the Unfair Practice procedure which may have affected the Committee’s decision-making